Lorena-zvk/Josephus-problem---circular-linked-list/README.txt

 - deletes one by one the elements until only one is left, the safe position for the particular set of data
 Some datasets and examples:
-1. The simple situation, where the step is 1.
-2.